-Here are my 10 thoughts on why self study language is more effective than language schools
+Here are my 10 thoughts on why self-study language is more effective than language schools

-- Everyone has different mindset.
+- Everyone has a different mindset.
 Everyone is different.
-Everyone requires different approach.
+Everyone requires a different approach.
 When you learn by yourself – you optimize your learning curve for your ability of learning.
 You can take online courses or learn with a teacher in Italki.
-That’s why everyone has different speed of learning, someone adapts to listening faster, someone can speak quick but doesn’t understand what others say.
+That’s why everyone has a different speed of learning, someone adapts to listening faster, someone can speak quickly but doesn’t understand what others say.
 That’s it.
 And all these people are in one class, they have one teacher, they read the same book, and they have the same curriculum.

 - And you don’t need to leave your home for language classes.
 Moreover, 15 minutes of self-learning can be more effective than one hour of a language class.
-Just imagine, you are tired and want to go home but you have a class scheduled for 8pm, and maybe you will get stuck in traffic on the way.
+Just imagine, you are tired and want to go home but you have a class scheduled for 8 pm, and maybe you will get stuck in traffic on the way.

 - Many language schools have inconsistent curriculums with academic explanations.
 All grammar will be explained in the most difficult way, while there are “non-academic” simple explanations.
-And it will not be consistent, it is highly possible that you will learn how to use present tense, and then suddenly switch to future perfect progressive tense in the next class, instead of learning present, past and future simple tenses at once in one class, all progressive tenses in the next one, and so on.
-Again, it depends on certain school, but it happens.
+And it will not be consistent, it is highly possible that you will learn how to use present tense, and then suddenly switch to future perfect progressive tense in the next class, instead of learning present, past, and future simple tenses at once in one class, all progressive tenses in the next one, and so on.
+Again, it depends on a certain school, but it happens.

 What are the advantages of language schools?

 Definitely, there are advantages of language schools too, but in my opinion, the advantages of self-study override them.
 However, as was mentioned before, everyone needs a different approach, and I cannot state that my opinion is the only true.